Upcoming Pop-Up Classes:

 (Hint: It’s probably not what you think!)

 Join us for a lively and thought-provoking conversation about polyamory—what it is, what it isn’t, and the many misconceptions surrounding it.
 At its core, polyamory means "many loves," but what does this look like in practice?
 Moreover, what does a healthy relationship look like in practice?
-Four of us will be sharing our relationship stories and insights: Garin, Maggie Mae, April, and Dan Barone.
 We believe one’s relationship preferences are a personal journey, and our goal is to leave you wondering about yourself and how you want to be in relationship.

-Expect an insightful, fun, and lighthearted class filled with curiosity and open dialogue.
+Expect an insightful, fun, and lighthearted class that fosters curiosity and encourages open dialogue.
 We’ll also share book recommendations and leave you with even more to think about.

-Please sign up here or email April with questions.
+Please sign up here or email us with questions.

 Death Cafe